-In fact, it turns out that at the time of writing (01 February 2018), the Russian Ruble and the Turkish Lira had lost more than 60% of their value against the Euro since Putin and Erdogan took power.
+In fact, it turns out that at the time of writing (07 November 2020), the Russian Ruble and the Turkish Lira lost more than half of their value against the Euro since Putin and Erdogan took power.

-The picture looks less dramatic for Abe (Japanese Yen), Trump (US Dollar) and Orban (Hungarian Forint).
+The picture looks less dramatic for Trump (US Dollar) and Johnson (UK Pound Sterling).
 However, these ‘strongmen’ haven’t been in power for as long as Putin and Erdogan, even though it is doubtful how much time both still have to catch up.

-One might wonder whether the collapse in currency values is a reflection of deliberate policy decisions made by nationalist ‘strongmen’, or whether it is simply a reflection of investors voting with their feet.
+One might wonder whether the collapse in currency values is a reflection of deliberate policy decisions made by nationalist populists, or whether it is simply a reflection of investors and traders voting with their feet.

 As it turns out, a weak currency offers several attractions to a nationalist leader–in spite of the fact that the national ego might be bruised by the image of a collapsing currency.

 * Exports (sold in foreign currency) become cheaper to produce (in national currency), raising the country’s competitiveness on world markets.

 * Imports (bought in foreign currency) become relatively more expensive (in national currency), steering domestic buyers towards homegrown products.